Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Work diagonally upwards and downwards as show.
 Bring the needle up and 1, down and 2 over one intersection of threads, pass the needle horizontally under two threads of canvas and up again at 3.
 After working a dozen or so stitches change direction by coming up through the hole to the side of the last stitch.
 Also known as basketweave tent stitch from the pattern on the reverse of the work.

 A counted thread stitch.
-Diamond Eyelet stitch - click to enlarge
+Diamond Eyelet stitch

 A larger stitch can be made by working over six threads in the same manner.
 The stitches are worked clockwise as shown and total 24.